 And with that, ladies and gentlemen, I have portrayed myself as a local asshole who shuns anyone who is not a Ravenel or Rutledge.
 Let’s get one thing straight: I am not gentrified.
 I am not a Hibernian (unless someone wants to help a brother out), definitely not a St. Cecilian, and certainly not a born-and-bred SOB.
 I don’t have a stake in the family plantation nor do I have a parking spot at the Carolina Yacht Club.
 I am just an average guy who lives in Christ Church Parish (read: North Mt.
 Pleasant, known as the heart of cookie cutter suburban sprawl) and is related to some prolific South Carolinian civic servants.

 Now don’t get me wrong: I am proud of my roots and feel a deep conviction to honor the state and city that my ancestors have served.
 But I must be careful to not tread into territory for which I am not qualified to speak.
-I am knowledgeable, but let me be clear: I do not consider myself as any sort of expert.
+I am knowledgeable, but let me be clear: I do not consider tote myself as an expert.

 With this in mind, let’s get into the sticky stuff.

 Introduction: Why Charleston?